sampsyo/tinygl/README.md

 Run It
 ------

-The Makefile may need adaptation for your platform (I set it up for OS X).
+The Makefile may need adaptation for your platform (I set it up for macOS).
 You will need OpenGL 4.1 (or later, I think) and [GLFW 3.x][glfw].
 Then:

     $ make
     $ ./tinygl